How to use the TAKE function

 68, 84, 98}

-4. TAKE Function example - return columns
+4. Example - return columns

 Formula in cell B6:

-5. TAKE Function example - return rows and columns
+5. Example - return rows and columns

 The image above demonstrates how to return both rows and columns using the TAKE function.
 Note that it only returns the intersection of the chosen rows and columns, see the image below.